Cranberry Fudge Layer Cake

 28. Allow the chocolate and cream to sit for about a minute, then whisk until smooth.

 29. Drizzle the chocolate around the sides of the cake, creating drips, then fill in the center of the top of the cake.
 I like to use a squeeze bottle for creating the drips, but a piping bag and tip would work as well.
+See my tips on making a chocolate drip cake.

 30. Pipe a border around the top edge of the cake using the remaining pink/red frosting.